 Both organizations are quick to remind members that a state of emergency, like COVID-19, is not a defense to break the rules.
 Likewise, their respective Codes of Ethics/Conduct/Interactions with HCPs are still fully in force and effect.
 So, it is important to ensure that the respective Code’s rules related to educational and training be followed.
 However, in times of crisis, more clarity is needed, and that is just what these guidance documents offer.
 Here, we look at the most notable changes from each.

-at Virtual Life Sciences Programs in the US
+Compliance tips for Serving food at virtual Life Sciences programs in the US

 AdvaMed recommends that companies: